Unidata/tomcat-docker/README.md

 ```

-<a id="h-0B755481"></a>
+<a id="h-B5E124BB"></a>

-### Certificate from CA
+#### Certificate from CA

 First, obtain a certificate from a certificate authority (CA).
 This process will yield a `.key` and `.crt` file.
-To meet enhanced security guidelines you, will want serve a certificate with the intermediate and root certificates present in the `ssl.crt` file.
+To meet enhanced security guidelines you, will want to serve a certificate with the intermediate and root certificates present in the `ssl.crt` file.
 For Tomcat to serve the certificate chain, you have to put your `.key` and `.crt` (containing the intermediate and root certificates) in a Java keystore.
 The [Keystore Explorer](https://keystore-explorer.org/) tool is a helpful app to assist you in building a valid certificate chain as well as exploring Java keystores.

 First put the `.key` and `.crt` in a `.p12` file: